Simmons' citrate agar: Composition

+Preparation

+Although it could be used in other formats (e.g., Petri plates), Simmons' citrate agar is often used in slants or slopes in test tubes.
+One advantage of using slants over Petri dishes is access to oxygen, which is required by citrate metabolism.
+Simmons’ agar can be bought from suppliers as ready-made powders or slants.
+A slant is prepared by adding the heated agar to a test tube and allowing it to solidify at a slanted angle.
+To transfer cells from a sample to the agar, a sterilized needle is used to select a distinct colony from the sample and to streak across the agar surface, as is done on an agar plate.
+It is important to prepare a light cell inoculum because carry-over of nutrients or dead bacterial cell matter containing carbon and nitrogen from the inoculum might produce false positive results.
+Using a needle to transfer a cell sample can reduce carrying over extra inoculum.

 Interpretation

 Organisms growing on Simmons' citrate agar are capable of using citrate as the sole carbon source and they can metabolize the ammonium salt in the medium (serving as a sole nitrogen source for growth).

 Use of citrate results in the creation of carbonates and bicarbonates as byproducts.
 Organisms degrading citrate must also use the ammonium salts, producing ammonia, thus increasing the pH of the medium.
 The increase in pH then causes color change in the bromothymol blue indicator, turning it blue.
 Under neutral conditions the medium remains a green color.
 The color change to blue is useful because growth on Simmons' citrate agar is often limited and would be hard to observe if it were not for the color change.

 Sometimes, it is possible to detect growth on the Simmons' citrate agar without the accompanying color change to blue.
 This should be scored as a negative for the citrate use test.

 Bacteria such as Salmonella and Providencia develop on such mediums.